Schedule

 Topic: “Current perspectives on the measurement problem”

-Moderators: Siddhant Das, Michael Kiessling, Paula Reichert
+Moderators: Siddhant Das, Paula Reichert

 • M3: Moderated discussion